 The procedure takes only a few minutes to perform and is relatively safe.

-It is an excellent tool for monitoring patient’s progress when they are in hospital, particularly if they are suffering from heart failure and have accumulated fluid in the lungs, or if they have recently suffered a pneumonia or tuberculosis and have been treated for it.
+It is an excellent tool for monitoring patients’ progress when they are in the hospital, particularly if they are suffering from heart failure and have accumulated fluid in the lungs, or if they have recently suffered from pneumonia or tuberculosis and have been treated for it.

-Despite its limitations, the chest x-ray is still a very useful test when it comes to initial assessment of patients.
+Despite its limitations, the chest x-ray is still a very useful test when it comes to the initial assessment of patients.